MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/design.md

 ### Icons for your extension

-For your extension, you must create one icon size for the browser action or page action, and one icon size for the extensions pane.
+For your extension, you must create one icon size for the browser action or page action, and one icon size for the **Extensions** pane.
 More than one size for each may be provided to support high resolution displays.

 An extension should have a browser action or page action icon.
 The browser action and page action icons may be changed at runtime using the [browserAction.setIcon][MSDApiBrowseractionSeticon] method or [pageAction.setIcon][MDNApiPageactionSeticon] method.